sunilvepanjeri/graphrag/README.md

 * supportings consists additional functions that supports routes
 * validations are pydantic validations for defined routes **Routes**
-  -indexing:- which creates a graph based indexing -context retrival:- used to retrived context based on the user query -Generative context:- which use Foundational Models for generative infomation\
+  - indexing:- which creates a graph based indexing
+  - context retrival:- used to retrived context based on the user query
+  - Generative context:- which use Foundational Models for generative infomation\
-  -Evaluation:- which has metrics f1-score and Exact match Functions
+  - Evaluation:- which has metrics f1-score and Exact match Functions